Seeking The Pleasure Of Allah

 Allah is the Most Merciful (Ar-Rahman)

-Allah is the Most Merciful and He wants us to be merciful to others.
-Chapters of the Quran begin with proclamation of Allah’s mercy and kindness.
+Allah is the Most Merciful and Kind and He wants us to be merciful and kind to others.
+The chapters of the Quran begin with proclamation of Allah’s Mercy and Kindness.
 Allah’s Mercy encompasses every creation.
 Believers are expected to show mercy and kindness to all creation, including animals and the environment.
-Being merciful to our parents, spouse, poor people, neighbors, the disabled, the orphans and the sick, are all part of worshiping God.
+Being merciful to our parents, spouse, neighbors, the disabled, the orphans and the sick, are all part of worshiping God.

 The Qur’an 22:65